 SAFETY AND WELLBEING

-All tickets sold for the Lyric Hammersmith Theatre are subject to social distancing measures as set out in the government’s current guidelines.
-As such, once you are in the auditorium you must remain in the seat in which you are booked, and we ask that you arrive at the Lyric and take your seats at the allocated time to prevent unnecessary queues.
+All tickets sold for Heart of Hammersmith are subject to social distancing measures, and are separated by distances of one metre plus.
+Once you are in the auditorium you must remain in the seat in which you are booked, and we ask that you arrive at the Lyric and take your seats at the allocated time to prevent unnecessary queues.

 Face covering & Cleaning

-All audience members are required to wash their hands at the sanitation stations provided at the foyer when they enter the building.
+All audience members are requested to wash their hands at the sanitation stations provided at the foyer when they enter the building.
 We have more sanitation stations throughout the building.

 We have increased our cleaning rotas to cover all surfaces: the auditorium will be cleaned before every performance, and deep cleaned in the morning of every performance day; the toilets are cleaned at regular intervals throughout the day; and all surfaces are frequently cleaned while the building is open as required.